mrarthurwhite/mrarthurwhite.github.io/_posts/2021-05-14-a_callback_function_in_java.markdown

 ```
 [[The source](https://github.com/mrarthurwhite/java_callback_function_demo/blob/master/JavaCallBackMethodWOMethodReference.java) ]

 Yes, passing a callback function  may encourage using Greek alphabets like "Lambda" , an interface and twice as many lines of code.
 I believe the words the reader may be searching for are "Thank you" & you are most welcome.
+Atleast this is available as of JDK 8+.

 To be closer & fairer here is an updated & clearer way of using callback methods in java: